zuozhenggh/learning-library/create-labs/labs/5-labs-github-merge-commit-pullrequest/5-labs-github-merge-commit-pullrequest.md

 * GitHub Desktop client

-This lab assumes that you have successfully completed **Lab 2: Get Started with Git and Set up the GitHub Environment** in the **Contents** menu on the right.
+This lab assumes that you have successfully completed **Lab 4: Using Atom Editor to Develop Content** in the **Contents** menu on the right.

 ## **STEP 1:** Merge Content from Git Before you Start Editing your Content
+Everday before you start editing your content, ensure to do a Merge.

 To merge content:
 1. Start your **GitHub Desktop** client.
 2. Select **Branch > Merge** into current branch to display the **Merge in Master** window.